The-Wishlist-Co/getting-started/docs/article.md

 ### What is The Wishlist ###

-The Wishlist is a microservices-based, API-enabled engine that empowers retailers to understand and manage list of products their customers want to purchase.
+The Wishlist is a microservices-based, API-enabled engine that empowers retailers to understand and manage listd of products that their customers want to purchase.

 **Automated notifications** can be configured and sent to customers when products are low in stock, back in stock, or available at a discount.

+A dashboard and reports help retailers understand customer demand, and wishlist conversions.

 The Wishlist also integrates to **Point Of Sale (POS)** in-store.
 This makes it an ideal way for retailers to bridge online and offline services.

 The Wishlist integrates web, store, marketing and ERP platforms and operations, and is designed to be flexible and scalable.

-At its core is the wishlist (The Wishlist platform provides a **master record** for the wishlist), customers and products.
+The core of the platform is the wishlist (The Wishlist platform provides a **master record** for wishlist), customers and products.

-We also **integrate inventory, pricing, stores and staff details**.
-This means we provide effective and timely marketing communications and reporting of wishlist activities.
+We also **integrate inventory, pricing, stores and staff details** from retailers so that we provide effective and timely marketing communications and reporting of wishlist activities.

 ### Basic concepts ###

 - The Wishlist provides world-class wishlist capabilities for **ecommerce platforms** and in-store retailers
 - Developers integrate The Wishlist into their ecommerce applications using The Wishlist's **REST and JavaScript APIs**
 - Typically The Wishlist platform gives you **real-time integration with ecommerce, marketing, and often Point of Sale systems**.
 Wishlist data is exchanged between these systems, with The Wishlist as the middleware platform
-- You can also gain real-time or near real-time integration with customer, pricing and inventory systems.
+- You can also integrate in real-time or near real-time integration with customer, pricing and inventory systems.
 We integrate with these systems so **notifications** can be sent to retailers' customers when an item on their wishlist is out of stock, back in stock, or on sale.
 - We also may have **integration with the retailer's sales, product, staff and store data**.
 These data types are for marketing, attribution and reporting.
 They're typically integrated via batch processing/synchronisation.
 - In The Wishlist, customers are identified by, at minimum, their email address (this **must be unique**, with no other account attached to the email address)